Dominicgrossi/Dominicgrossi.github.io/index.md

 **Tableau**

+Using the joined table that was created in OracleSQL Developer, I produced three charts that visualize data based on call length and call volume.
+These files were uploaded to Tableau Public, and are also available in my repository.
 The three tableau tables show the relationships between:

 1.[Employee Average daily call time](https://public.tableau.com/profile/dominic.grossi#!/vizhome/AllstatePortfolio/EmployeeAvg_CallTime?publish=yes)